The Benefit of Being Bayesian in Online Conformal Prediction: Introduction

-Although the assumptions are clearly unrealistic, this example illustrates a central principle of CP: the predicted score threshold $r_t(x_t,\alpha)$ should ideally be the $\alpha$-quantile of \emph{some} distribution of $r^*_{1:T}$.
+Although the imposed assumptions are clearly unrealistic, this example illustrates a central principle of CP: the predicted score threshold $r_t(x_t,\alpha)$ should ideally be the $\alpha$-quantile of \emph{some} distribution of $r^*_{1:T}$.
 A key challenge of CP is thus generalizing this principle to more realistic settings, as described below. \begin{itemize} \item \emph{Direct approach:} Still assuming the sequence $r^*_{1:T}$ is iid but the population quantile $q_{\alpha}(X)$ is unknown, we could instead estimate $q_{\alpha}(X)$ on the fly.
 Specifically, our algorithm maintains the empirical distribution of $r^*_{1:t-1}$, denoted by $P_t=\bar P(r^*_{1:t-1})$, as an \emph{algorithmic belief} about the unknown distribution of $X$.
-Then, when queried with any confidence level $\alpha$, it ``post-processes'' the belief by setting $r_t(x_t,\alpha)=q_{\alpha}(P_t)$.
-This is equivalent to \emph{Empirical Risk Minimization} (ERM) with the \emph{quantile loss} $l_\alpha(r,r^*)\defeq(\bm{1}[r\geq r^*]-\alpha)(r-r^*)$, i.e.,
+When queried with an arbitrary confidence level $\alpha$, the algorithm ``post-processes'' the belief by setting $r_t(x_t,\alpha)=q_{\alpha}(P_t)$.
+In the standard terms of statistical learning, this is equivalent to \emph{Empirical Risk Minimization} (ERM) with the \emph{quantile loss} $l_\alpha(r,r^*)\defeq(\bm{1}[r\geq r^*]-\alpha)(r-r^*)$, i.e.,